 - be led by graduate students and include faculty participants

-- enhance the intellectual community, and include an academic component
+- include an academic component

 - provide creative ways of learning to enhance the graduate experience

 - comply with all relevant university policy, regulations, and procedures (available here)

 If you are interested in submitting a proposal, please follow the procedural sequence:

 - Consider the needs and feasibility of your idea.

 - Find an organization or academic department(s) willing to fund a third of your event.
 If two or more departments or organizations agree to jointly sponsor your project, any combinations of their contributions must equal 1/3 of the total funds for the project to receive a 2/3 match from the Graduate School.

 - Register your event with the proper offices and departments, and make the necessary arrangements for a successful production.
 Make sure that you read the university policies relevant to your event. (available here)

 - After you have the entire event planned, submit your application.
 Be sure to explain in detail the work you have already done so that the selection committee can accurately evaluate the production and expect a successful occasion on the day of the proposed event.